| The Brechner ReportVolume 19, Number 12

 information he may possess related to the April 23 drowning death of an 8-year-old boy.

+State Attorney Steve Alexander said he would appeal the ruling.
 The DeLand grand jury was considering whether OraLee Moore should be indicted in the

+death of her son, Dimitric.
 Holland interviewed Moore on June 28 and published a story the next day that suggested

 Moore had specific knowledge about Dimitric's death that had not been provided to her by

+the police.
 The grand jury sough Holland's testimony about the unpublished contents of his

 interview with Moore.
 The newspaper argued that the forced testimony would violate First